Sometimes mothers can be overprotective.

 “I was attacked by two guys,” Dylan said.
 “One of them is there, sitting on the ground.
 His name is Bruce Waserly.
 The other guy is in the bathroom.
 His name is Lane Sanders.
-Lane tried to force me to suck his dick.
-I bit the head of his dick until it was bleeding.
+Lane tried to force me to suck his dick and Bruce held onto me.
+I bit the head of Lane’s dick until it was bleeding.
 This is his blood all over my clothes.
-I am freakin’ pissed at this guy and what he did to me.
-I really hope he can never use his dick for the rest of his life without it hurting like hell.”
+I am freakin’ pissed at these guys and what they did to me.
+I really hope Land can never use his dick for the rest of his life without it hurting like hell.”

 “Dylan, why were you here in the park?
 Exactly what happened?”
 Kevin asked.